SCoRE Sets: A Versatile Framework for Simultaneous Inference: Introduction

-Our Corollary \ref{cor:SCB_CoPE} connects asymptotic $(1-\alpha)$-SCBs (among others, \cite{Degras:2011SCB, Telschow:2022SCB}) with $(1-\alpha)$-SCoPE sets over $\big( \mathcal{F}(S), \mathcal{F}(S) \big)$.
-Unsurprisingly, the fast and fair SCBs \cite{Liebl:2019fast} can be used to generate $(1-\alpha)$-SCoPE sets over $\big( \mathcal{F}(S), \mathcal{F}(S) \big)$, too.
-Deriving this result requires the SCoPE Set Metatheorem since their key innovation is that the quantile parameter $q$ is a function which is chosen such that the invalidation of the coverage is fairly spread over a partition of $S = [0,1]$.
-We do not include this result here, since we restrict ourselves to constant $q$.
+To date only \cite{Ren:2022} is dealing with several excursion sets at the same time.
+Their main theorem shows that properly thresholding SCBs yields simultaneous confidence regions for all lower and upper excursion sets over $c\in\mathbb{R}$.
+We generalize their main result in our Proposition \ref{prop:CoPEasSCB} and embed it into the testing literature.
+Moreover, our Corollary \ref{cor:SCB_CoPE} can be viewed as its asymptotic generalization as it connects asymptotic $(1-\alpha)$-SCBs (among others, \cite{Degras:2011SCB, Telschow:2022SCB}) and simultaneous confidence regions for excursion sets.
+In principle even the fast and fair SCBs \cite{Liebl:2019fast} can be fitted into our framework.
+Here we need to fall back to the SCoRE set Metatheorem, since their key innovation is that the quantile parameter $q$ is a function, which enables them to adapt the width of the SCBs not only to the variance, yet also to the local correlation.
+The benefit of this is that invalidation of the coverage can be spread fairly over a partition of $S = [0,1]$.
+We do not include this result here, since we restrict ourselves to constant $q$ for the sake of simplicity.

-Recently, relevance tests \cite{Dette:2020functional, Dette2021FunctionOnFunction, Dette:2022cov} and equivalence tests \cite{Dette:2021bio, Dette2018:equivalenceReg} in the space of continuous functions over $S = [0,1]$ have been studied.
-These articles focus on using $\Vert \hat\mu_N \Vert_\infty = \sup_{s\in S} \vert \hat\mu_N(s) \vert$ as the test statistic and derive limiting distributions depending on the set of extreme points of $\mu$ under the null and alternative hypothesis.
-Due to the focus on the supremum norm these tests cannot identify $s\in S$ such that the considered hypothesis is invalidated.
-As explained earlier in detail, our Theorems \ref{thm:RelTubeTest} and \ref{thm:lequivTest} go a step further and provide strong $\alpha$-FWER relevance and equivalence tests and therefore grant probabilistic bounds that all rejected $s\in S$ are points at which the considered null hypothesis is correctly rejected.